-Radiator set cooling air is drawn past the rear of the set by a pusher fan that blows air through the radiator (Figure 4-6).
+Radiator set cooling air is drawn past the rear of the set by a pusher fan that blows air through the radiator (Figure 4-4).
 Locate the air inlet to the rear of the set.
-Make the inlet vent opening 1-1/2 times larger than the radiator area.
+Make the inlet vent opening a minimum of 1-1/2 times larger than the radiator area.
 It is important that the inlet and outlet (louvers) do not restrict the cooling air flow beyond the capability of the engine cooling fan.
 If this capability is exceeded, engine will overheat.

 Locate the cooling air outlet directly in front of the radiator and as close as possible.
 The outlet opening must be at least as large as the radiator area.
 Length and shape of the air outlet duct should offer minimum restriction to airflow.
+Maximum restriction is 0.25 inches WC.

 The radiator has an air discharge duct adapter flange.
 Attach a canvas or sheet metal duct to the flange and the air outlet opening using screws and nuts so duct can be removed for maintenance purposes.
 The duct prevents recirculation of heated air.
-Before installing the duct, remove the radiator core quard.
+Before installing the duct, remove the radiator core guard.